October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 Q: How long does it take to see progress?

 A: Reflection and small habit changes can show results in weeks; deeper shifts often take months or years.
-Consistency matters.
+Habit research finds that forming a new habit often takes around two months on average, so consistency matters5.

 Q: Can a framework really help me, or is it all guesswork?